kare0041/CST8916-Final-Project/sensor-simulation/README.md

 ## Overview

-The `simulate_sensors.py` script simulates the behavior of IoT sensors deployed at Dow's Lake, Fifth Avenue, and NAC on the Rideau Canal Skateway.
+The `sensor_simulator.py` script simulates the behavior of IoT sensors deployed at Dow's Lake, Fifth Avenue, and NAC on the Rideau Canal Skateway.
 It generates data points for ice thickness, surface temperature, snow accumulation, and external temperature at a regular interval (every 10 seconds) and transmits this data as JSON payloads to Azure IoT Hub.

 ## Files

--   `simulate_sensors.py`: The Python script responsible for simulating sensor data and sending it to Azure IoT Hub.
+-   `sensor_simulator.py`: The Python script responsible for simulating sensor data and sending it to Azure IoT Hub.
+-   `requirements.txt`: This file lists of all the external libraries and packages that the sensor_simulator.py script depends on.
 -   `README.md`: This file, providing information about the sensor simulation script.

 ## Prerequisites